 Frequently Asked Questions

 One of the main reasons for puri soaking more oil is the consistency of the dough.
 Make sure your puri dough is tight and not soft.
 Puri also becomes soft if fried in less hot oil.
-So make sure the oil temperature is right well before you drop puri into it.
+So ensure the oil temperature is right before you drop puri into it.

-Puri can turn hard if it is rolled too thin and fried for too long at a lower temperature.
+Puri can turn hard if rolled too thin and fried for too long at a lower temperature.

 Serving Suggestions

-Poori tastes best hot, right out from the oil and it can be served with any Indian curry or sabji like
+Poori tastes best hot, right out of the oil.
+It can be served for breakfast, lunch, or dinner.

-Puri Aamras is a very popular combination and is very popular in Gujarat and Maharashtra.
-It also pairs well with sweet dishes like Kheer, Shrikhand, and Sooji Halwa.
+Puri Aamras is a very popular combination popular in Gujarat and Maharashtra.
+It also pairs well with sweet dishes like Rice Kheer, Kesar Elaichi Shrikhand, and Sooji Halwa.

-During Navratri, on the 8th day, many people do Kanjak and serve Puri, Suji Ka Halwa, and Sookha Chana as Prashad.
+During Navratri, on the 8th day, many people do Kanjak and serve Puri, Sooji Halwa, and Sookha Chana as Prashad.

 You Might Also Like